srobo/team-emails/SR2021/2020-11-13-sr2021-kickstart-details.md

 ## Discord

 If you've signed up for the competition, you'll soon receive an invite to our Discord server for your team.
-The invite link will be valid for `n` competitors, and should not be shared to those outside your team.
-If your institution has requested multiple teams, you'll receive multiple login links.
+If your institution has requested multiple teams, you'll receive a link for each.
 We recommend sending these invites before kickstart to ensure they can get started straight away.

+The Discord server has a number of general purpose channels, as well as dedicated channels for both your school / institution and individual teams (if you have multiple teams).

 The Discord server has a number of general purpose channels, as well as dedicated channels for both your school / institution and individual teams (where you have multiple teams).